FIRST AID COURSES - LOGAN CITY

 What Does It Take to Become a First Aider?

-To become a first aid provider, you need to undergo training from a registered training organisation like Australia Wide First Aid.
+To become a first aider, you need to undergo training from a registered training organisation like Australia Wide First Aid.
 After completing all the required units of a module and passing the assessment, you’ll receive a statement of attainment.
 Take note that a Provide First Aid certificate is valid for 3 years, while it is recommended that you renew your CPR certification every 12 months.

 Australia Wide First Aid offers regular and streamlined courses.
 These are: